docsforadobe/after-effects-plugin-guide/docs/index.md

 # Introduction

+Welcome to the Adobe® After Effects® Software Development Kit!

+This is a living document and is constantly being updated and edited.
+The latest public version of the SDK is available at: [https://www.adobe.io/after-effects/](https://www.adobe.io/after-effects/)

+If you need more information, your question may already be answered on the After Effects SDK forum: [After Effects SDK Forum](https://community.adobe.com/t5/after-effects/bd-p/after-effects?page=1&sort=latest_replies&filter=all&topics=label-sdk)

+Use the search box there, and post a new question if your question hasn’t already been answered.

+---

+## About

 This document has changed much over the years.
 Part encyclopedia, part how-to guide, with multiple sedimentary layers of accreted information from more than two decades of API development and refinement.

 Yes, there does need to be one source of information about every last niggling detail of the After Effects APIs.
 However, since no human in their right mind would ever want to *read* such a document, we've tried to keep it involving and interesting.